EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/el-patron-de-diseno-worker-pool-aprovechando-la-concurrencia-en-go/index.en.md

     async process_concurrent_job()
 ```

-This may look pretty good, at first, but it has multiple disadvantages; first, you will be creating workers without control, which can increase your program's memory usage incredibly fast; second, you are constantly creating and destroying workers, which can be costly for your program.
+This may look pretty good so far, at first, but it has multiple disadvantages; first, you will be creating workers without control, which can increase your program's memory usage incredibly fast; second, you are constantly creating and destroying workers, which can be costly for your program.

 {{< figure src="images/workers-vs-memoria.jpg" class="md-local-image" alt="If there is no worker limit, workers will continue to be created to match the tasks" caption="If there is no worker limit, workers will continue to be created to match the tasks" >}}

 It would be best to keep memory usage constant and avoid creating and destroying workers frequently.
 For this, the worker pool pattern works perfect.

-Worker pool is a [design pattern]({{< ref path="/posts/python/patrones-de-diseno-en-python-resena-de-practical-python-design-patterns/index.md" lang="en" >}}) that comes to make up for these shortcomings.
+Worker pool is a classical [design pattern]({{< ref path="/posts/python/patrones-de-diseno-en-python-resena-de-practical-python-design-patterns/index.md" lang="en" >}}) that comes to make up for these shortcomings.

 There are developers who have used this pattern to [handle a million requests per minute on go.](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang#?)